First District Health Unit (FDHU) can perform visual/olfactory inspections of residential & public buildings for:

-FDHU has capabilities to test for:
+FDHU has limited capabilities to conduct air tests for:

 Description of Air Quality contaminants:

-· Ammonia - has a sharp, penetrating odor.
-It is the active product of “smelling salts,” the compound can quickly revive the faint of heart and light of head.
+- Ammonia - has a sharp, penetrating odor.
+It is the active product of smelling salts, the compound can quickly revive the faint of heart and light of head.
 Ammonia is a toxic and corrosive gas that seeks out moisture.
 If breathed in, it can damage the lungs and cause respiratory problems.
 In severe cases it can cause death.
 It is used in industry for plastics and explosives as well as fertilizer in agriculture.

 - Carbon Monoxide - is a colorless, practically odorless, and tasteless gas or liquid.
 It results from incomplete oxidation of carbon in combustion.
 It can be produced by natural gas or propane appliances and internal combustion engines (automobile).
 At low concentrations it produces fatigue in healthy people and chest pain in people with heart disease.
 At higher concentrations, impaired vision and coordination; headaches; dizziness; confusion; nausea.
 Can cause flu-like symptoms that clear up after leaving home.
 Fatal at very high concentrations.

 - Formaldehyde - is a colorless, strong-smelling gas.
 It is used as a preservative in medical laboratories and mortuaries.
 It is found in other products such as chemicals, particleboard, household products, glues, permanent press fabrics, paper product coatings, fiberboard, and plywood.
 It is also widely used as an industrial fungicide, germicide, and disinfectant.
 Exposure can irritate eyes, nose, and throat and can make you cough and wheeze.
 Subsequent exposure may cause severe allergic reactions of the skin, eyes, and respiratory tract.